gummikana/NoMoreMoney/rules.md

 1. Banker Auction
 -----------------

 Starting with the player who was the banker previously, they announce how much they'd pay to be the banker.
 The player on the left can either raise the amount or leave from the auction.
-This is continue around the table until only 1 player remains and they pay that amount of money to the Printing Press and take the Banker card and put it in front of them.
+This is continued around the table until only 1 player remains and they pay that amount of money to the Printing Press and take the Banker card and put it in front of them.

 2. Loan Payment
 ---------------